TIBCOSoftware/cic-cli-main/docs/profiles.md

 `tibco profiles`
 ================

-Manage CLI profiles for use with TIBCO Cloud
+Manage CLI profiles for use with the TIBCO Cloud

 * [`tibco profiles:add`](#tibco-profilesadd)
 * [`tibco profiles:initialize`](#tibco-profilesinitialize)